vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/054/06_abhrAji_shardho.md

 The sequence vṛkṣáṃ kap(anéva) is oddly reminiscent of Vṛṣākapi, the randy monkey in X.86, but this must be accidental.

-In the publ. tr. the voc. sajoṣasaḥ is not rendered as a voc., since the Engl.
+In the published translation the voc. sajoṣasaḥ is not rendered as a voc., since the Engl.

 would be awkward.